Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 A company has Microsoft Copilot Studio agents.

 The company plans to deploy custom connectors across development, test and production environments.

-You need to design an application lifecycle management (ALM) process to ensure consistency and prevent direct editing in production.
+You need to design an application lifecycle management (ALM) process to **ensure consistency and prevent direct editing in production**.

 Which two actions should you include in the design?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point.